ProteinsWebTeam/interpro-docs/docs/protein_families_game.rst

 ..   :width: 200px
 ..   :align: left

-Figure 4.
 Cartoon representation of the globins domains structures generated using `mol* <https://molstar.org/viewer/>`_.
 They are all made of eight alpha helices.